 IMG_5749

 The inside measurements are approximately 22.5″ x 30″.
-One thing I do need is a weft beater, though I am betting I could get one made by the Mister if I asked.
+One thing I do need is a weft beater, though I bet I could have the Mister make one if I asked.
 Really nice-like.

-And a big thanks goes to the Mister for taking the hour to build it.
+And a big thanks to the Mister for taking an hour to build it.
 It turned out fantastic.
-Quality time spent together = a happy Sherrill.
+Quality time spent together equals a happy Sherrill.

-If you are interested in making a loom and have any questions about what I purchased, let me know.
-Just more fiber-fun to share with each other.
+If you’re interested in making a loom and have questions about what I bought, let me know.
+Just more fiber-fun to share.

-Now it’s time for me to learn to how to property weave on it.
+Now it’s time for me to learn how to properly weave on it.

 Spin & Weave on!